Quantum Computing#

 qc=QuantumCircuit(quantumWires,classicalWires)

 to start out a quantum circuit with two wires.
-You can’t plot this on the bloch sphere but you can still plot it with PlotState. =
+You can’t plot this on the Bloch sphere but you can still plot it with plot_state.

 Answer (start)